kmarkey/kmarkey.github.io/hack-cwru-workshop.md

   - It’s the model’s job to find parameters that minimize the distance between the line and the observed data
-- Classification
-  - Predicts discrete classes

-  - The model can find parameters that minimize the prediction of incorrect category labels (Decision Boundary)

 In its simplest form, and the form you will see in this tutorial, are 2 steps to Machine Learning